First apply to WKU, then apply to Nutrition & Dietetics

 Nutrition and Dietetics

-Welcome!
-The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitians and nutritionists.
+Welcome to our home page!
+The Nutrition and Dietetics program results in a bachelor of science degree and helps prepare students to become registered dietitians/registered dietitian nutritionists (RD/RDN).
 This CFND concentration is structured within the major of Hospitality Management and Dietetics (HMD) at WKU.
 The major is within the Department of Family & Consumer Sciences.

 Dietitians translate the science of food and nutrition to healthy lifestyles.
 In addition to disease prevention, dietitians are a trusted source to help people manage diabetes, heart disease, weight, and food allergies.

-Students interested in becoming a registered dietitian should be committed to academic achievement and have a strong science foundation.
+Students interested in becoming an RD/RDN should be committed to academic achievement and have a strong science foundation.
 Courses in food preparation, medical nutrition therapy, management, biology, and chemistry are taken.
 This vital and growing profession offers a variety of career opportunities that include nutrition counseling, wellness, and food service management.

 - The Nutrition and Dietetics Program at WKU is nationally accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND)(1-800-877-1600 ext 5400; Academy of Nutrition and Dietetics, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995).
 The most recent program review was in 2010, and the program was granted continued accreditation.
-The next review and site visit is scheduled for 2015.
+The next review and site visit is scheduled for Fall 2015.

 Becoming a Registered Dietitian: 3-step process

 - Pass a national examination administered by ACEND.

 Maintaining registration status as a Registered Dietitian

-- After becoming a registered dietitian, continued learning is required.
+- After becoming an RD/RDN, continued learning is required.
 This continued education involves the generation of a professional development portfolio.
 Dietitians must earn 75 hours of continuing professional development related to self-selected goals within a five year period.
 More about the process of professional development may be found on the website of the Commission on Dietetic Registration (CDR), the credentialing agency for the Academy of Nutrition and Dietetics.

 Enjoy Career Opportunities